anamul101/learning-platform-clinet/README.md

-# Website Name : ES6 Tutorial
+# 1.Website Name : ES6 Tutorial

-# Live Link :
+# 2.Live Link :

-# What is frameworks and libraries used in this website?
+# 3.What is frameworks and libraries used in this website?

- .
+## .
 Full site used javascript libray (React)
- .
+## .
 For design used Tailwind CSS and DaisyUI
- .
+## .
 For Routing used React Router
- .
+## .
 For Authentication used Firebase
- .
+## .
 For Aleart used React hot tost and SwetAlert
- .
+## .
 For Icon used React Icon

 # Getting Started with Create React App